Inner Product in Highest-Weight Representation: Inner Product

-The last equality is zero since each term of the fourth equality vanish. \end{proof}
+The last equality is zero because each term of the fourth equality vanish. \end{proof}

-\subsection{Inner product of the same state}
+\subsection{Inner Product of the Same State}

-Now, we study the inner product of the states defined by different paths reaching to the same weight in the weight diagram.
-First, we derive several basis identities.
-For the highest weight $\Lambda=\Sigma_a \lambda_a \omega_a$, according to the commutation relations (\ref{cn}), we have the following identity,
+In this section, we examine the inner product of states defined by different paths, which terminate with the same weight in the weight diagram.
+Considering a special case of identity (\ref{le0}),